BEST THEME PARKS JUST FOR TODDLERS

 The rides range from a classic wooden roller coaster that features Oscar the Grouch to the Sunny Day carousel to many circular spinning rides that feature Elmo and cookie jars.
 The toddler play area is another great attraction perfect for the youngest traveler in your group!

 The water park is home to plenty of toddler-sized water attractions, including the teeny tiny tidal wave pool, the Count’s Splash Castle, and plenty of water slides.
 Most of the rides can be enjoyed by the whole family, but small children will need a companion.

 Aside from the rides, you will want to check out the many shows and parades.
 The Show choices include Elmo the Musical Live!, The Magic of Art, and Let’s Play Together.
 The parade is always a big hit with characters, floats, and bubbles!

-There are plenty of food and snack options throughout the park.
+There is plenty of food and snack options throughout the park.
 Be sure to try the fried Oreos or funnel cakes at Cool Creations or grab a soft-serve ice cream cone at Snuffy’s Sweets and Treats.

-For a buffet-style meal that completely kid-friendly, visit Elmo’s Eatery.
+For a buffet-style meal that is completely kid-friendly, visit Elmo’s Eatery.
 To top off your visit, be sure to stop at one of the many gift shops for a Sesame character souvenir!

 Diggerland – West Berlin, New Jersey

 If you are looking for a unique theme park with not only rides but the ability to play with real machinery, then look no further than Diggerland in NJ.
 Diggerland is a theme park, construction site, climbing zone, and waterpark.
 What more could you ask for?
 If that doesn’t make for one of the best theme parks for toddlers, I don’t know what does.